ae-dschorsaanjo/lipu-lili-pi-toki-pona/README.md

 Here shall be my **TODO** list, for I have these items on a paper for more than a week now and I definitely will add these, but not yet (for reasons).

-- Add colon `:` to punctuation
-    - Add a detailed _ni_ use description (focusing mostly on _e ni_ and _preposition ni_ structures)
-- Add more complex sentence examples
+- Add more and more complex sentence examples
     - Generally add more examples
-- Revise the dictionary (especially _unpa_, _kama_ and _kepeken_ definitions)
-    - Revise the dictionary introduction (I've got no idea what's in it)
-- Reconsider options to either remove, move or restructurethe frighteningly long text in README (especially the anectodal parts)
+- Reconsider options to either remove, move or restructure the frighteningly long text in README (especially the anectodal parts)
 - Occasionally revise whole doc in order to make it more "professional"
 - Remove Herobrine